pikkyatri/CygX-1-bow-shock/README.md

 # CygX-1-bow-shock
 This repository contains code for analysing the bow shock detected near the Cyg X-1 black hole X-ray binary.
-There are two codes, CygX-1_bow-shock_parameters.ipynb and spectral_,ipynb.
+It also includes code for all figures made in Atri et al. 202x.

 ### Requirements

-To run this code, you need the following:
+To run the codes, you need the following packages for the scripts:

 ## CygX-1_bow-shock_parameters.ipynb